programming languages

 Are You an XML Bozo?

-Here's a helpful article that documents some common pitfalls to avoid when composing XML documents.
+Here’s a helpful article that documents common pitfalls to avoid when composing XML documents.
 Nobody wants to be called an XML Bozo by Tim Bray, the co-editor of the XML specification, right?
-There seem to be developers who think that well-formedness is awfully hard -- if not
+There seem to be developers who think that well-formedness is awfully hard — if not impossible — to get

 By Jeff Atwood ·